deysitirado36/Latin102/quiz2.md

 English relative clauses

-Combine them into one complex sentence by keeping the first sentence as the independent clause, and making the second sentence a relative clause.

-Example:

-Hercules was ordered by Eurystheus to perform twelve labors.
-Eurystheus was the son of Sthenelus.

-you could make the second sentence a relative clause like this:

-Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.

 - The brothers with whom Eurytion came to the wedding were violent centaurs.